superquinn/SquareSynt.h/README.md

 SquareSynt.h
 ============

-An arduino library for square wave manipulation
+An arduino library for advanced square wave manipulation.